What Is USDT:

 What are the main risks associated with holding USDT?

-The primary risks include regulatory uncertainty as governments develop frameworks for stablecoins.
+The primary risks include regulatory uncertainty as governments develop new rules for stablecoins.
 There are also transparency risks related to the composition and auditing of Tether's reserves.
-Finally, as a centrally issued asset, its stability is tied to the operational and financial health of its parent company.
+As a centrally issued asset, its stability is also tied to the operational and financial health of its parent company.

 Our website uses cookies.
 Our Cookie Policy